SAP/luigi/docs/luigi-client-api.md

 });
 ```

-Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** which is resolved when the alert is dismissed.
+Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** which is resolved when the alert is dismissed